Monthly Meeting Saturday March 29th

 Arms of Australia Inn Museum

-Due to its colourful history, the inn provides an interesting venue for local activities, tourism and special events such as school tours and exhibitions.
+Due to its colourful history, the inn provides an interesting venue for local activities, tourism and special events such as school tours, school holiday activities and exhibitions.
 It is also a popular wedding venue.

-Built in two sections, the first in 1826, it is one of the oldest buildings in Penrith, if not the oldest.
+Built it two sections, the first in 1826, it is one of the oldest buildings in Penrith, if not the oldest.

 The museum contains thousands of photos and artefacts that were either used or manufactured in the local area.

-The Nepean District Historical Society meets at the inn on the 4th Saturday of each month at 1pm and includes a guest speaker.
+The Nepean District Historical Society meets at the Inn on the 4th Saturday of each month at 1pm and includes a guest speaker.
+Visitors are welcome.

-The inn is also the home of the NSW Corps of Marines who recreate the lives and times of the First Fleet.
-Marines, sailors, convicts, gentlemen of quality and their ladies.
+The NSW Corps of Marines also call the Arms of Australia Inn Museum home, their members recreate the lives and times of the First Fleet Marines, sailors, convicts, gentlemen of quality and their ladies.